 What it means to have a high level of confidence

 When discussing levels of confidence, it’s best to determine what it actually means to be confident.
 This is best expressed by Cognitive Psychologist Dr.Therese Huston .
-She states that if you are confident, there’s a realistic alignment between your actual skills and abilities and how you perceive those skills and abilities2.
-Simply, confidence is having an accurate sense of what you know and what you can do2.
+In her book How Women Decide , Dr. Huston states that if you are confident, there’s a realistic alignment between your actual skills and abilities and how you perceive those skills and abilities.
+Simply, confidence is having an accurate sense of what you know and what you can do.

 In her book How Women Decide, Therese provides a great example of this (please note her metrics are American):